ayousif00/Dota2ProTracker/README.md

 ## Usage

 Run *create_db.py* to create the database.
 However, a newly created database will be empty and therefore it will not contain hero information like hero avatar urls which will result in an incomplete display of matches.
-This repository comes with a database that contains players, heroes and matches so you don't need to create a new database.
+This repository comes with a database (*db/database.template.db*, rename this to *db/database.db*) that contains players, heroes and some matches so you don't need to create a new database.

 Run *match_logger.py* to fetch new high MMR games and add them to the database.